ZhuangLab/storm-analysis/README.md

 [Jupyter](http://jupyter.org/) notebooks that document how to use the code are available in the `jupyter_notebooks` directory.

-Additional notebooks are available [here](https://drive.google.com/drive/folders/1k5vkzisz_I3XwXIw-2G1iOJLe996y_Wu?usp=sharing).
+Additional notebooks are available [here](https://drive.google.com/drive/folders/1k5vkzisz_I3XwXIw-2G1iOJLe996y_Wu).

-Thanks to [Google Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb) you can install and run storm-analysis online on a virtual machine, no local install necessary.
-Please see the notebooks in the colab folder [here](https://drive.google.com/drive/folders/1k5vkzisz_I3XwXIw-2G1iOJLe996y_Wu?usp=sharing).
+Thanks to [Google Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb) you can install and run storm-analysis online on a virtual machine in Google's cloud, no local install necessary.
+Please see the notebooks in the colab folder [here](https://drive.google.com/drive/folders/1k5vkzisz_I3XwXIw-2G1iOJLe996y_Wu).
 You will need a Google account to do this.

 ## Docker ##